 [MedTxt-CR Track] Adverse Drug Event detection (ADE)

-Extract adverse drug event (ADE) information from case reports and create a table
+Extract adverse drug event (ADE) information from case reports and fill out a table

-Identify the radiology report for the same case
+Identify the radiology reports for the same case

 September 30, 2021: Datasets release (email to registered teams) September 1 December 1, 2021: Registration Due January 10-17, 2022: Formal run of Subtasks 1 and 2 January 10, 2022: Test data release (the organizer to participants) January 17, 2022: Result submission (participants to the organizer)